tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL unguided - Data Platform upgrade and migration.md

 # Data Platform upgrade and migration hands-on lab unguided

-Updated June 2018

 If you have not yet completed the steps to set up your environment in [Before the hands-on lab](./Before%20the%20HOL%20-%20Data%20Platform%20upgrade%20and%20migration.md), you will need to do that before proceeding.

 ## Abstract and learning objectives

 In this hands-on lab, you will implement a proof of concept (POC) for conducting a site analysis for a customer to compare cost, performance, and level of effort required to migrate from Oracle to SQL Server.
-You will evaluate the dependent applications and reports that will need to be updated, and come up with a migration plan.
+You will evaluate the dependent applications and reports that will need to be updated and come up with a migration plan.
 In addition, you will help the customer take advantage of new SQL Server features to improve performance and resiliency, as well as conduct a migration from an old version of SQL Server to Azure SQL Database.

 At the end of this hands-on lab, you will be better able to design and build a database migration plan and implement any required application changes associated with changing database technologies.